spotify/dataenum/README.md

 - The interface name has to end with `_dataenum`.
 This is to make the interface stick out and make it easier to filter out from artifacts and exclude from static analysis.

-- The methods in the interface have to return a `dataenum_case`.
+- The methods in the interface have to be declared as returning a `dataenum_case`.
 Each method corresponds to one of the possible cases of the enum, and the parameters of the method becomes the parameters of that case.
 Note that the method names from the interface will be used as class names for the cases, so you'll want to name them using CamelCase as in the example above.
+The methods will never be implemented, and there is no way to create a `dataenum_case` instance, the type is only used as a marker.

 - The prefix of the `@DataEnum` annotated interface will be used as the name of a generated super-class (`MyMessages` in the example above).
 This class will have factory methods for all the cases.